cablelabs/mpegtssections-js/README.md

 ### Data Structures

 The following uses [Web IDL][webidl] syntax to describe the resulting data structures.
-The attribute names are taken directly from the MPEG-TS spec.
+The attribute names are taken directly from the MPEG-TS spec (except changed to CamelCase to match JavaScript conventions).
+Data which isn't only needed for parsing or validation is validated, but not exposed.

 #### Generic MPEG-TS Section